danielclough/wtf/METHOD.md

 0. One person speaks at a time.
 0. Non-normatively (excluding "positivism").
    - "No should-ing on others" - but evidence of a claim is expected if asked for.
+   - Use logic and data to make arguments.